signalogic/SigSRF_SDK/mediaTest_readme.md

 will be generated by adding a "_jbN.pcap" suffix to the first command line input argument.
 Note that depending on the number of input arguments, and streams per input, there could be many pcap files generated.

+Here is an explanation of each flag in the above example command line:

+> dynamic session creation<br/>
+> packet arrival timestamps are valid and should be used<br/>
+> stream groups and wav file output are enabled
+> jitter buffer output stream pcaps are enabled<br/>
+> stream group output wav file seek time alarm set to 10 msec<br/>

 <a name="RFC7198LookbackDepth"></a>
 #### RFC7198 Lookback Depth

--lN (lower case L) specifies RTP packet de-duplication lookback depth.
+The -lN (lower case L) command line argument specifies RTP packet de-duplication lookback depth.
 No entry sets N to 1, the default for compliance with RFC7198 temporal duplication.
 Additional notes:

 > * -l0 disables packet de-duplication<br/>
 > * -lN entry of N > 1 instructs [pktlib](#user-content-pktlib) to look further back in packet flow for "non-consecutive" duplicate RTP packets.
 N can be specified up to 8<br/>